dms00/knock-knock/README.md

 The project supports multiple clients, so each client can have their own TOTP secret and PIN.

+For now the server app must be run as root.
+There's a `sudo` option in the config, which enabled the app to be run as non-root user, but the change from UFW log monitoring to tcpdump broke that feature.

 ## Python requirements
 - pyotp : Python's One-Time-Password package
 - qrcode